NCAR/PyCECT/README_pyEnsSum.rst

        Recommended number of cores to use is one for each 3D variable (current default number of 3D variables is 42).

+       If there are variables that need to be excluded (that are not in the .json file already), pyEnsSum will exit early and provide a list of the variables to exclude in the output.
+First any variables that are constant or have nearly zero means across the ensemble are identified.
+Once those are removed, linearly dependant variables can be indentified.

 Examples for generating summary files:
 --------------------------------------
 	 (A) To generate (in parallel) a summary file for 151 simulations runs,